WidePoint (NYSEAMERICAN:WYY) Issues FY 2021 Earnings Guidance

 WidePoint (NYSEAMERICAN:WYY) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $103 million-$103 million, compared to the consensus revenue estimate of $117.67 million.

-WidePoint (NYSEAMERICAN:WYY) last issued its quarterly earnings results on Monday, March 22nd.
-The technology company reported $0.96 earnings per share for the quarter, topping the consensus estimate of $0.02 by $0.94.
-The business had revenue of $28.39 million for the quarter, compared to the consensus estimate of $44.39 million.
+WidePoint (NYSEAMERICAN:WYY) last issued its quarterly earnings results on Thursday, May 13th.
+The technology company reported $0.06 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.05 by $0.01.

-In other WidePoint news, Director Otto J. Guenther sold 10,350 shares of the business’s stock in a transaction that occurred on Monday, March 29th.
+In other news, Director Otto J. Guenther sold 6,200 shares of WidePoint stock in a transaction on Thursday, April 1st.
+The stock was sold at an average price of $9.63, for a total transaction of $59,706.00.
+Following the completion of the transaction, the director now owns 51,956 shares of the company’s stock, valued at approximately $500,336.28.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Otto J. Guenther sold 10,350 shares of WidePoint stock in a transaction on Monday, March 29th.
 The stock was sold at an average price of $9.60, for a total value of $99,360.00.
-Following the transaction, the director now directly owns 58,156 shares of the company’s stock, valued at $558,297.60.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Director Otto J. Guenther sold 6,200 shares of the business’s stock in a transaction that occurred on Thursday, April 1st.
-The shares were sold at an average price of $9.63, for a total value of $59,706.00.
-Following the completion of the transaction, the director now directly owns 51,956 shares in the company, valued at $500,336.28.
+Following the transaction, the director now directly owns 58,156 shares of the company’s stock, valued at approximately $558,297.60.
 The disclosure for this sale can be found here.

 WidePoint Corporation provides trusted mobility management (TM2) solutions to the corporations, governments, and not-for-profit organizations in North America and Europe.
 It offers TM2 solutions through a federal government certified proprietary portal to manage, analyze, and protect communications assets, as well as deploy identity management solutions that provide secured virtual and physical access to restricted environments.